vtellez/MailTrack/README.md

-Seguimiento
+MailTrack
 ============

-Seguimiento is a Free Software web application that lets you know what happened to all your sent and received emails.
+MailTrack is a Free Software web application that lets you know what happened to all your sent and received emails.

 Released under GNU Affero General Public License (http://www.gnu.org/licenses/agpl-3.0.html).